smakaka400/Home-insurance-modelling/README.md

 You will also need the Python packages listed in `requirements.txt`.
 Finally you will need access to a SQL database of your choice.
 This project made use of Google BigQuery, which has a free tier for storing data and performing queries.

 ## EDA
+The EDA README in the EDA folder goes into more details on EDA undertaken.
 After some exploring of the raw data, understanding which fields might be useful and might not, the following were used in modelling:
 * QUOTE_DATE, DATE, date that the quote was made.
 * COVER_START, DATE, date of start of policy.
 * CLAIM3YEARS, BOOLEAN, loss in last 3 years.